Specialising in the needs of bereaved and grieving children

 With BackPocketTeacher in your back pocket our bereaved and grieving children are in great hands.

-Sarah has worked in the Special Educational Needs/Disabilities (SEND) field for nearly 25 years and has an outstanding track record in a diverse range of roles (Deputy Head, Assistant Head, Teacher, Local Authority Education Officer and Educational Publisher).
+Sarah has worked in the Special Educational Needs/Disabilities (SEND) field for 25 years and has an outstanding track record in a diverse range of roles (Deputy Head, Assistant Head, Teacher, Local Authority Education Officer and Educational Publisher).

-She now works as BackPocketTeacher - an author, trainer and consultant in the field of child bereavement, specialising in the (sadly often overlooked) needs of bereaved children with SEND.
+She now works as BackPocketTeacher - a consultant, author and trainer in the field of child bereavement, specialising in the (sadly often overlooked) needs of bereaved children with SEND.

 Autumn 2020 Sarah began studying for a PhD alongside her work as BackPocketTeacher.
-She will be researching bereavement and SEND.
+She is researching grief and SEND.
 Follow her studies via this website, the BackPocketTeacher Blog, on Twitter @backpocketteach and Facebook @BackPocketTeacher.

 For further information and to see full details of Sarah's career to date please click here.